Corey Burton

-Corey Burton (born August 3, 1955) is an American voice actor.
-He is the current voice of Captain Hook, Ludwig Von Drake and others for The Walt Disney Company, Shockwave on The Transformers, Brainiac in the DC Animated Universe, Count Dooku and Cad Bane in the Star Wars franchise, Zeus in the God of War series and Hugo Strange in Batman: Arkham City.
+Corey Gregg Weinberg, better known as Corey Burton, is an American voice actor.
+He is best known for various roles such as Captain Hook, Dale, Ludwig Von Drake, Yen Sid, and Zipper for The Walt Disney Company.
+His other roles include Shockwave and Megatron in the Transformers franchise, Brainiac in various media, Count Dooku and Cad Bane in the Star Wars franchise, V.V.
+Argost on The Secret Saturdays, Jaga on the 2011 reboot of ThunderCats and Dracula on Avengers Assemble.

+In video games, he voices Zeus in the God of War series, Hugo Strange in Batman: Arkham City and Nitros Oxide in Crash Team Racing Nitro Fueled.

 Career

 Early career

-Burton started his career at age 17 under the stage name Corey Weinman, with an imitation performance of Hans Conried for Disney.
+Burton's grandparents immigrated from Transylvania.
+Burton was initially hesitant to pursue voice acting due to his shy demeanor and Asperger syndrome, but credits the design and storytelling of Disney's The Haunted Mansion attraction as his inspiration to move forward.
+He also cited The Adventures of Rocky and Bullwinkle and Friends (which he watched during his childhood) as an inspiration.
+Burton started his career at age 17 under the stage name Corey Weinman, with an imitation performance of Hans Conried for a filmstrip by Disney, titled Chef Ahmalette's Health Diet.
 He studied radio acting with Daws Butler for four years and went on to work with nearly all of the original Hollywood radio actors in classic-style radio dramas.
-He was unsure at first about pursuing voice-work, due to his shy demeanor and Autism Spectrum Disorder, but credits the diverse world and character design of Disney's The Haunted Mansion attraction as his inspiration to move forward.

 Disney

 Burton has done extensive voice-work for Disney, including animated features and theme park attractions at the Disneyland Resort, Walt Disney World, and Tokyo Disney Resort.
-He provides the "Feature Presentation" voice on direct-to-video video releases and can be heard as the narration voice at Disneyland.
-He provided the voice of Captain Hook in Disney's Return to Never Land and dubbed the voice of Deems Taylor in Fantasia for the film's 2000 and 2010 re-releases.
+He provided the narration for many of the behind-the-scenes programs of Disney movies on many of their VHS issues from the 1990s.
+He provided the voice of Captain Hook since 1977 and dubbed the voice of Deems Taylor in Fantasia for the film's 2000 and 2010 re-releases.

 Burton has voiced sound-alikes and original characters for over 50 Disney Storyteller records.
 His roles include: